Trending News

 My biggest advice is to always have something else that you truly love to do.
 Not to fall back on, I’m not saying that.
 And not because I think you need to spread yourself thin.
 I know for me, after I was rejected from an audition I also had my guitar to come home to and play and that would fill me up just as substantially as getting a part would.
 It’s important to have something else so that when you go home you can look and/or hear something that you created, and know that you are still really great, and you can still see that in yourself.
 It doesn’t even have to be in the arts, maybe you like to work on cars, maybe you’re an amazing bartender.
 You have somewhere/something you can go to or do to know that you thrive and are appreciated.
 Keeping high self-esteem is the only way you will make it through the grind of acting.

-What can you tell us about other projects of yours on the horizon?
+Tell us about other projects of yours on the horizon?

 Share via: